 This article was prompted by the 2019 television drama series ‘Chernobyl’, and focuses on human error, safety culture and designing for safety.
-It provides some discussion points to engage with your key stakeholders and to facilitate safety moments.
+It provides some discussion points to engage with your key stakeholders and to facilitate safety moments on various human factors topics.
 We can’t change history, but we can change tomorrow.

 I recently watched the five-part historical drama mini-series ‘Chernobyl’, produced by HBO/Sky.
 This was an extremely well-researched script, with strong performances throughout – I found it both distressing and compelling.
 The drama follows both the nuclear and political fallout of the disaster.
 As someone who has spent their career understanding and managing the impact of human failures, I was already pretty familiar with the disaster.
 However, it has been interesting to discuss this drama with those who know less about the event.